Marine Heatwaves

 Marine heatwave forecasts:

-Forecasts predict that MHW coverage will remain elevated near 35% [20%] of the global oceans through the end of 2023.
+Forecasts predict that MHW coverage and overall intensity will slightly decline in the coming months, dropping to ~28% [14%] of the global oceans experiencing MHW conditions by January 2025.
 Below is a regionally refined focus:

 How confidence levels are determined